Table of Contents

 For this reason and to prove that their digital content wasn’t a fad, Forbes tried to eliminate this belief by providing genuine editorial to its visitors.
 To the surprise of many readers, the publisher got attention from all over the world by revealing the fabricated story published by Stephen Glass, an associate editor of TRP in 1998.

 The article “Lies, damn lies and fiction” became the biggest tool to build trust among its readers by the end of the 90s and has attracted more than tens of thousands of visitors till now (Src).

 Marketing and Promotion

-    Everyone needs promotion.
+Everyone needs a promotion.
 Though Forbes had a print legacy, it needed to market itself as the print and internet teams were siloed.
-Unlike NYTimes, Forbes.com was functioning as the separate entity – with different goals, editorial style, etc.
+Unlike NYTimes, Forbes.com was functioning as a separate entity – with different goals, editorial style, etc.

-    By promoting the ad campaign, Forbes allured 2.5 Million monthly visitors in the month of May, which was an impressive milestone for a publisher at that time (Src).
+Wondering how many visitors they got?
+By promoting the ad campaign, Forbes allured 2.5 Million monthly visitors in May, which is an impressive milestone for any publisher (Src).

 Forbes.com in 1999

 After the retirement of James Michaels, executive editor of the magazine who swayed scores of writers and editors, the company was visibly affected by the recession and the latter part of the decade wasn’t working out so well for it.